tensorlayer/TensorLayer/docs/user/get_start_model.rst

 Get specific weights
 =======================

-We can get the specific weights by indexing or naming.
+You can get the specific weights by indexing or naming.

 .. code-block:: python